Orient: History of the term

 Equally valid terms for the Orient still exist in the English language in such collocations as Oriental studies (now Asian Studies in some countries).

 The adjectival term Oriental has been used by the West to mean cultures, peoples, countries, Asian rugs, and goods from the Orient.
 "Oriental" means generally "eastern".
 It is a traditional designation (especially when capitalized) for anything belonging to the Orient or "East" (for Asia), and especially of its Eastern culture.
 It indicated the eastern direction in historical astronomy, often abbreviated "Ori".
 In contemporary American English, Oriental usually refers to things from the parts of East Asia traditionally occupied by East Asians and most Central Asians and Southeast Asians racially categorized as "Mongoloid".
 This excludes Jews, Indians, Arabs, and most other South or West Asian peoples.
 Because of historical discrimination against Chinese, Korean and Japanese, in some parts of the United States, some people consider the term derogatory.
 For example, Washington State prohibits the word "Oriental" in legislation and government documents and prefers the word "Asian" instead.

-In more local uses, "oriental" is also used for eastern parts of countries such as Morocco's Oriental Region."
-Oriental" may also be used as an synonym of "eastern", especially in Romance languages.
+In more local uses, "oriental" is also used for eastern parts of countries such as Morocco's Oriental Region.
+"Oriental" may also be used as a synonym of "eastern", especially in Romance languages.
 Examples include the "oriental" and "occidental" provinces of Mindoro and Negros in the Philippines, and the French département of Pyrénées-Orientales.
+Between 1830 and 1962 the French Army used the term tenue orientale in reference to the distinctive indigenous uniforms of the various regiments (spahis, zouaves and tirailleurs) recruited in Algeria, Morocco and Tunisia.

 Since the 19th century, "orientalist" has been the traditional term for a scholar of Oriental studies; however, the use in English of "Orientalism" to describe academic "Oriental studies" is rare: the Oxford English Dictionary cites only one such usage, by Lord Byron in 1812.
 "Orientalism" is more widely used to refer to the works of the many 19th-century artists who specialized in "Oriental" subjects and often drew on their travels to North Africa and Western Asia.
 Artists, as well as scholars, were already described as "Orientalists" in the 19th century.
 In 1978, the Palestinian-American scholar Edward Said published his influential and controversial book, Orientalism, and used the term to describe a pervasive Western tradition, both academic and artistic, of prejudiced outsider interpretations of the Arab and Muslim worlds that has been shaped by the attitudes of European imperialism in the 18th and the 19th centuries.